LunarG/VulkanSamples/BUILD.md

 Some demos that can be found in the dbuild/demos directory are:
 - vulkaninfo: report GPU properties
-- tri: a textured triangle (which is animated to demonstrate Z-clipping)
 - cube: a textured spinning cube
 - smoke/smoke: A "smoke" test using a more complex Vulkan demo